LukeStashWalker/stashwalker/README.md

         - furnace
     - cyan
         - any type of sign
+- if solid blocks are found at build limit a warning message in posted the in chat HUD
     <!-- - single or double chest if the chest is in a dungeon with a broken spawner (potential kit shop dropoff location) -->
 - new chunks: renders red rectangles in over world around new chunks (based on copper ore), enabling you to follow chunk trails
-- sign reader: posts text of signs you pass by in chat HUD
+- sign reader: posts text of signs you pass by the in chat HUD

 ![alt text](screenshots/1.png)